-Hague, Rod and Martin Harrop.
-2013.
+* Hague, Rod, Martin Harrop and John McCormick.
+2016.
 Comparative Government and Politics – An Introduction.
-9th ed.
+10th ed.
 Basingstoke: Palgrave Macmillan

-Understand what is meant by comparative politics and be familiar with the comparative method.
+1. understand what is meant by comparative politics and be familiar with the comparative method

-Be familiar with the main debates and issues in the comparative study of political institutions and processes.
+2. be familiar with the main debates and issues in the comparative study of political institutions and processes

-Be able to classify political systems according to different criteria.
+3. classify political systems according to different criteria

-Possess a basic understanding of how executive, legislative and judicial institutions are structured.
+4. demonstrate a basic understanding of how executive, legislative and judicial institutions are structured

-Possess a basic understanding of how citizens behave politically in relations to such institutions.
+5. demonstrate a basic understanding of how citizens behave politically in relations to such institutions

-Possess a basic understanding of the intermediate actors that link citizens and government (such as political parties, interest groups and the media).
+6. demonstrate a basic understanding of the intermediate actors that link citizens and government (such as political parties, interest groups and the media)

-Be familiar with some of the major data sources in the sub-field of comparative politics and with how they can be used to explore key questions addressed by the sub-field.
+7. be familiar with some of the major data sources in the sub-field of comparative politics and with how they can be used to explore key questions addressed by the sub-field